 Faculty, Teaching Fellows, and Teaching Assistants may request a directed discussion, led by curatorial staff or by advanced students, for their class.
 Discussions are available on site during open museum hours as well as on Tuesdays.
-Contact the Curator for Education at 725-6788 or email@example.com to inquire.
+Contact Issa Lampe, Interim Curator for Education, at 650-725-6099 or firstname.lastname@example.org to inquire.

 Plan a Private Function at the Center

 Stanford University groups may reserve areas of the Center for private functions such as receptions or dinners.
 For more information, refer to Private Events or contact the Special Events Coordinator at 725-7304 or email@example.com.

 Most of the Center's collections are in storage.
 These include holdings of works on paper—including more than 3700 prints, 1500 drawings, and 3300 photographs—as well as Asian scrolls, which can be exhibited only for short periods due to their sensitivity to light.
 By appointment, smaller classes, sections, seminar groups, and individual researchers may view works from storage in the Tanenbaum Seminar Room.

 - Make an appointment to reserve the room